 It’s far easier to build stronger relationships face to face.
 Cold calling on the phone or through email is not very personal.
 The best way to “warm up” a prospect and help build a relationship is to connect with them in a face to face conversation.
 It provides a feel of friendliness that, in turn, boosts the success of your business relationships.

-How WP Engine improved face-to-face communication at Lifesize
+How WP Engine improved face-to-face communication with Lifesize

 WP Engine is the leading WordPress digital experience platform with over 500 employees located in the United States, Europe and Australia.
 As a company that makes their culture a top priority, they were faced with the challenge of bringing unity to teams spread out over three continents in six different offices.
 By having Lifesize in meeting spaces throughout each office and on every employee’s laptop, coworkers can instantly connect with one another and managers can effectively manage remote employees in one-on-one video calls.
 Human interaction helps employees have engaging conversations and personal connections with managers and team members thousands of miles away.